Legend of the White Snake: Plot (Popular Opera Version)

-Subplots and spin-offs
+Variations and spin-offs

 Prequel

-In the story Lu Dongbin呂洞賓, a male immortal disguises himself as a man selling tangyuan 湯圓 (sticky rice balls) at the Broken Bridge 斷橋 near the West Lake 西湖 in Hangzhou 杭州.
+In the story, Lü Dongbin 呂洞賓, a male immortal, disguises himself as a man selling tangyuan (湯圓, sticky rice balls) at the Broken Bridge 斷橋 near the West Lake 西湖 in Hangzhou 杭州.
 A boy called Xu Xian 許仙 buys some tangyuan from Lü Dongbin without knowing that they are actually immortality balls.
 He does not feel hungry for the next three days after eating them, so he goes back to ask why.
 Lü Dongbin laughs and carries Xu Xian to the bridge, where he flips him upside down and causes him to vomit the tangyuan into the lake.
 [Xu Xian is clearly not ready for immortality yet.]

 In the lake, there is a White Snake that has been practicing Taoist magical arts for thousands of years in the hope of becoming an immortal after centuries of training and cultivation.
 She eats the tangyuan and gains 500 years worth of magical powers.
-As a result, White Snake and Xu Xian’s fates become intertwined.
+As a result, White Snake and Xu Xian's fates become intertwined.
 At the same time, there is a terrapin (or tortoise) also training in the lake.
 He does not manage to consume any of the balls; and so he is very jealous of the White Snake.

 One day in the future, the White Snake sees a beggar on the bridge who has caught a Green Snake and wants to dig out the snake's gall and sell it.
 The White Snake transforms into a woman and buys the Green Snake from the beggar, thus saving the Green Snake's life.
 The Green Snake becomes grateful to the White Snake, and from then on regards the White Snake as an elder sister.